Objects and relationships in campaigns

 You can create object-oriented segmentsA group of people who match a series of conditions.
 People enter and exit the segment automatically when they match or stop matching conditions. on the Segments page, or when you create campaigns and newsletters.
 Learn more about how relationship-based segments work in campaigns.

-- Under Add condition or group, select Relationship and set a condition to Relationship to
+3. Under Add condition or group, select Relationship and set a condition to Relationship to your object type exists.

-exists. - (Optional) you can refine your selection by clicking Refine and selecting an object-based attribute condition.
-For example, you might want to limit a newsletter segment based on a
+4. (Optional) you can refine your selection by clicking Refine and selecting an object-based attribute condition.
+For example, you might want to limit a newsletter segment based on a country or plan_name attribute.

 Now you can use your segment in newsletters or to trigger campaigns.